 Keeping this in mind, many developed nations have adopted the W3C consortium to follow web accessibility standards.
 So, the basic principle that involves making a simple and accessible UI is very straightforward.
-The very purpose of this is to make your app or website very useful in real-life situations.
+The very purpose of this is to make your app or eCommerce website through the Magento development company very useful in real-life situations.
 In addition, an accessible UI design also paves the way for top-class user experience.

 What is the importance of an accessible UI design?

 As mentioned earlier, a mobile app development company always needs to worry about making an online product useful for all individuals irrespective of the physical abilities of their device properties.
 Various studies indicate that making an accessible web design isn’t just a choice made in good faith but has now become a necessity.
 As per statistics, there are over a billion people worldwide that presently suffer from some of the other form of disability.
 To narrow it down further, one of every five people has some form of disability.
 Therefore, it has become very substantial to have an accessible UI design.